-The remaining banded rates will be calculated as the relevant percentage of the Band E rate.
+The remaining banded rates are calculated as the relevant percentage of the Band E rate, and rounded down to the nearest pound.

 4.3 UK and Overseas borrowers - Multi-Plan

 Where a borrower is repaying loan balances under a combination of Plan 1, Plan 2, Plan 4 and/or Plan 5 then repayment instalments will be calculated on income above the lowest applicable repayment threshold.